Coolguy4123/Project1BattleShipV2/README.md

 - Once a party loses, the player is given the option to print out every moves that both parties performed in that game

-Differences between Battleship V2 and Battleship V1 -V2 heavily uitilizes data structures, mainly recursions and trees.
-A few C++ STL functions are used also -Improved layout of the grid, such as spacings to make it more tidy -Added a ship counter to let the player know how many ships are left
+Differences between Battleship V2 and Battleship V1
+- V2 heavily uitilizes data structures, mainly recursions and trees.
+A few C++ STL functions are used also
+- Improved layout of the grid, such as spacings to make it more tidy
+- Added a ship counter to let the player know how many ships are left

 Please refer to the Project Writeup document for more details